AchilleBapt/PayRollCalculator-Sys/README.md

-# PayRollCalculator-Sys
+# Virtual-Machine

-This tutorial provides a step-by-step guide to creating a payroll system in Google Sheets, including applying specific formulas to cells to achieve the desired results.<br />
+This tutorial provides a step-by-step guide to creating a Virtual Machine using Microsoft Azure.<br />

 - ### [How to set up Google Sheets]